Pic de Finestrelles

 Pic de Finestrelles is a mountain located in the Oriental Pyrenees, on the border of France and Spain.
 It has an altitude of 2826 m above sea level.

 This peak is notable for being the mountain from which the world record for the most distant photographed landscape on Earth was taken.
 The view included the Massif of Ecrins (French Alps).
 The mountains were photographed at dawn on 16 July 2016 by Marc Bret.
-The furthest point in the shot was Pic Gaspard, 443km away.
+The furthest point in the shot was Pic Gaspard, 443 km (275.2 miles) away.
 Bret used a Panasonic Lumix FZ72 with 1200mm zoom.